Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: The quenched polymer measure

-where $Y_j^{\pm}$'s are i.i.d. centred Gaussians with variance $\log (1-\widehat{\beta}^2)^{-1}$. \end{proposition} \begin{remark} We excluded the case $t_K=1$ from Proposition~\ref{prop_polymer_llt}, since it would only give rise to a single factor $:e^{Y^-(1,x)}:$.
-However, the proof can be repeated almost verbatim to include the case. \end{remark}

 \begin{proof}[Proof of Proposition \ref{prop_polymer_llt}] By the local limit theorem, we know that $\tfrac{N}{2}\, q_{n_i-n_{i-1}}(z_i-z_{i-1})$ converges to $p_{(t_i-t_{i-1})/2}(x_i-x_{i-1})$.
 It is only left to show convergence in distribution of the partition functions on the l.h.s. of \eqref{eq_polymer_llt}.
-First, we remind the reader that $z_{K+1}=\star$.
 We want to show that, as $N$ diverges,

-where $(m_j^{\pm})_{j=1}^K$ are non-negative integers such that
+where $(m_j^{\pm})_{j=1}^k$ are non-negative integers such that

 For example, we can choose $m_1^-=0$ and $m^{\pm}_j= \lfloor m_j\pm \tfrac{1}{3}|m_{j\pm 1}-m_j| \rfloor$ for the remaining variables.

 Using a chain of triangle inequalities, we will justify the convergence in \eqref{eq_llt_poly_repl}.
 First, we note that